SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 - Indicators
 - Alerts

-Both Attributes and Indicators will work properly using one of the following collection methods:
+Both attributes and indicators will work properly using one of the following collection methods:

 - OpenTelemetry collection (recommended)
     - [Linux - OpenTelemetry Collector](/docs/integrations/hosts-operating-systems/opentelemetry/linux-opentelemetry/)